syncfusion-content/blazor-docs/blazor/getting-started/blazor-web-app-linux.md

 # Getting Started with Blazor Web App in Linux (Ubuntu)

+This article provides a step-by-step instruction for building Blazor Web App with `Syncfusion Blazor` component using the [.NET CLI](https://dotnet.microsoft.com/en-us/download/dotnet) on linux.

 ## Prerequisites

 Ensure you have the latest version of the [.NET SDK](https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu) installed.
 If you previously installed the SDK, you can determine the installed version by executing the following command in a terminal.